 PacificSource Health Plans Health Services Department staff members are available during normal business hours (Monday through Friday, 8:00 a.m. to 5:00 p.m., PT) to discuss specific utilization management requirements, procedures, or the UM process.
 You may contact the Health Services team by phone at 888-691-8209 or by fax: 541-225-3625.

 If electronic communication is preferred, you may contact our Health Services team securely via the Contact Us page.

 After normal business hours, incoming calls to Health Services are forwarded to voice mail.
-A staff member will return the call the next business day or the same business day for calls received after midnight on Monday through Friday.
-Any email communication received after hours will be responded to the following business day or the same business day for emails received after midnight on Monday-Friday.
+A staff member will return the call the next business day, Monday through Friday.
+Any email communication received after hours will be responded to the following business day, Monday through Friday.

 - Case management

 As a provider, you’re in a key position to make a real difference to patients who may be experiencing depression.
 Our Depression in Primary Care Program is designed to help you by supporting depression screening and treatment at the primary care level.